Zamioculcas zamiifolia, commonly known as Zanzibar gem and ZZ Plant, is a tropical plant native to Eastern Africa.

 If your ZZ plant is experiencing temperature stress, moving it to a warmer location is best.

-A south- or west-facing window is ideal, as it will provide the plant with enough light and warmth.
+A south- or west-facing window is ideal, providing the plant with enough light and warmth.

-You can also use a grow light to provide the plant with the additional light it needs.
+You can also use a grow light to give the plant the additional light it needs.

 Provide the plant with a consistent environment by avoiding drafts and fluctuating temperatures.